-(born 1966, male, Norwegian, 3rd term, member since 2005) Mr. Ahlsand is a General Partner in Northzone that controls 5,449,175 shares in the Company, and is hence not viewed as independent.
+(born 1966, male, Norwegian,

+4th term, member since 2005)

+Mr. Ahlsand is a General Partner in Northzone that controls 5,449,175 shares in the Company, and is hence not viewed as independent.
 He holds a number of board positions in high growth technology companies.
-Mr. Ahlsand also controls 300,000 shares in Funcom directly and through his company Brownske Bevegelser AS and holds 100,000 share options in the company.
 Prior to Northzone, Mr. Ahlsand was VP Corporate Finance in Handelsbanken Securities and a corporate development executive in Orkla ASA.
 Mr. Ahlsand also has a professional technical background as a research scientist at CERN outside Geneva and as a telecommunications engineer in NERA Telecom.
 Mr. Ahlsand holds a M.Sc. degree in Electrical Engineering and Computer Science from NTNU (1991) and an MBA with Honors from IMD in Switzerland (1997).
+Mr. Ahlsand holds 300,000 shares in Funcom directly and through his company Brownske Bevegelser AS and holds 200,000 share options in the company.
+In addition, Brownske Bevegelser AS holds one bond of USD 100,000, with a right to convert it into a total of 72,992 shares in Funcom N.V. at USD 1.37 per share.